 Joining the Dots – an ICA special interest group In the autumn of 2017 a new ICA special interest group was formed.
 “Joining the Dots” is for those who want to learn to play the type of arrangements that are housed in the library.
 At first glance, some of the music appears quite complex and off-putting, but the new group aims to encourage players to have a go, and even to make their own arrangements.
 So, if you’ve ever wrestled with Ernest Rutherford, been bothered by Richard Blagrove, or struggled with Henry Stanley, please join us.
 I know that there are library users literally dotted across the UK and internationally and, through this group, the ICA will try to join these dot-loving players.
 Every month (or so), I will try to share a piece of music from the library to all group members to try out, share their thoughts on whether it is a good arrangement, suggested improvements, fingering suggestions and so on.
 Hopefully, over time, group members might even create new arrangements of tunes for each other’s opinions.
 We may even meet up at some point.

 Donations welcome Much of the collection of the ICA library has been created through the generous donations of concertina players and their families.
 If you have music, or items that you think would be of interest to our members, we would be very happy to talk you.

-If members of the ICA would like any copies of any of the music please feel free to email me and I will try to respond as soon as possible.
+Please get in touch If members of the ICA would like music from the library, or sign-up to “Joining the Dots”, please feel free to email me and I will try to respond as soon as possible.